University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Assignment/public_health_microbial_genomics_assignment.md

     - a.
 How many MLST STs are present?
     - b.
 What are the MLST STs present?
     - c.
 How many samples belong to each MLST ST?
     - d.
-Do you think that an outbreak is present? what analysis might you do to confirm that an outbreak is present? explain your answer.
+Do you think that an outbreak is present? what analysis might you do next to confirm that an outbreak is present? explain your answer.

 ## Part B (Variant calling & phylogenetic tree) - 17 marks